 The Panther Gym Kids (UNI Kindergym) program at the University of Northern Iowa was created in an attempt to meet the needs of three distinct populations, namely preschoolers, parents, and UNI students.
 Panther Gym Kids has been developed around the philosophy that young children benefit by being exposed to a variety of activities which require the utilization of many different physical, social, and cognitive abilities.

-The University of Northern Iowa, under a grant through the Center for Disease Control and Prevention, has established National Program for Playground Safety to address playground safety in the United States.
-For more information contact Heather Olsen.
+UNI, under a grant through the Center for Disease Control and Prevention, has established National Program for Playground Safety to address playground safety in the U.S. For more information contact Heather Olsen.

-UNI students participate in STEP, a community service model directed at assisting public, non-profit and private/ commercial leisure service, tourism and environmental interests and organizational groups by providing professional training and community planning and assistance in the State of Iowa.
+UNI students participate in STEP, a community service model which assists public, non-profit and private/commercial leisure service, tourism and environmental interests and organizational groups in the State of Iowa by providing professional training and community planning and assistance.
 For more information, contact Oksana Grybovych or Chris Kowalski.